ralphdc/spalarm/README.md

 # spalarm
-This repository is used to build a monitor system use on sp servers.
+This repository is used to build a monitor system used on sp servers.